Tex-Mex Beef and Cheese Enchiladas

-"Cheese filled tortillas are covered with a spicy meat sauce and cheese before baking.
-Growing up all my life in South Texas, this dish was a staple!"
+Tortillas filled with American cheese are covered with a spicy meat sauce for these tasty enchiladas.
+Growing up all my life in South Texas, this dish was a staple!

 Excellent cheese enchiladas, just like we get in the taquerias here.
 This is authentic Tex-Mex.
 I had enough chili gravy though for two pans although we used it all, it was a bit too much and the next time I'll cut that in half.
 I used an American-Cheddar shredded cheese blend.
 I didn't fry the tortillas in the oil, just heated them in the microwave to make them pliable.
 The second time I made these I did fry the tortillas which takes only a couples of secs per side except it is harder to work with a hot hot tortilla.
 I was afraid they would be greasy after the frying, but they turned out great after all.
 I also used half the sauce the second time and it while it wasn't plentiful, it was still adequate.
 Thanks Rhonda, this recipe is going to get a lot of use in the future!